 Nursing students are expected to look professional when in uniform.
 Special care is to be taken to ensure that undergarments cannot be seen through the uniform.
 One's hair is to be conservative in color, neatly pulled away from the face and restrained off the collar.
 Facial hair in the form of a neatly trimmed beard and/or mustache is permitted.
 Simple non-dangling earring and a simple wedding band may be worn.
-Nails should be clean, unpolished and trimmed short (less than 1⁄2 inch).
-Artificial nails, tips, and acrylic overlays are prohibited.
+Nails should be clean, unpolished and trimmed short (less than 1⁄4 inch).
+Any type of artificial nails are prohibited.